The Elephant Whisperers: Plot

 Set in the Mudumalai National Park in the border of Karnataka and Tamil Nadu states of India, The Elephant Whisperers tells the story of Bomman and Bellie, an indigenous couple belonging to the Kattunayakan tribe who are entrusted with an orphaned baby Indian elephant named Raghu.
-They make significant effort to ensure that the fragile, injured infant survives and grows to be a healthy juvenile.
+They invest much effort to ensure that the fragile, injured infant survives and grows to be a healthy juvenile.
 A strong bond develops between the couple and the elephant.
 They adopt another elephant, Ammu, and eventually have to give up Raghu.

 Production and release

 Director Kartiki Gonsalves encountered Raghu when he was three months old, and spent approximately a year and a half with him before shooting documentary.
 The documentary crew lived amongst the caregivers and their baby elephant, for almost five years, filming the daily life and events of Bomman and Bellie and their adopted elephants.
 The documentary focuses on the scientific aspects of elephant rescue and rehabilitation while emphasising the traditional practices of calf rearing.
 Wildlife Biologist Dr. Sreedhar Vijayakrishnan, who has been studying elephant behaviour in the wild and in captivity, served as the scientific advisor.

 The film had its world premiere on 9 November 2022 at Doc NYC Film Festival, a film festival for documentaries in the United States.
 It was released globally for streaming by Netflix on 8 December 2022.
 It won the Academy Award for Best Documentary Short Film at the 95th Academy Awards, making it the first Indian film to win an Academy Award in that category, surpassing other nominees such as Stranger at the Gate and How Do You Measure a Year?.